 Orthodontic treatment has come a long way in recent years, with various tools and techniques available to help correct dental issues.
 One such tool is orthodontic headgear, which can help treat problems with jaw misalignment.

-Orthodontic headgear can treat a range of orthodontic issues.
+Orthodontic headgear is used to correct a range of orthodontic issues.
 It consists of a metal or plastic framework that fits around the patient’s head, with wires or bands attached to the patient’s teeth.
-The headgear is usually worn for a certain number of hours each day and is designed to gently guide the teeth and jaw into the correct position over time.
+The headgear is usually worn for a certain number of hours each day and gently guides the teeth and jaw into the correct position over time.

 How Does Orthodontic Headgear Work?